KiraResari/spielwiesn_spielothek/Protocol.md

     * I now managed to do that
   * Finally, a filter to display only faved games
     * That works now too
+* Great!
+Now I might as well add a filter for exclusive games too
+  * I now did that too!
+* I'm on a roll here!

 # TODO